ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Other covered content MAY also be included.

-If the singer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field, and the explicit `alg` signature parameter MUST NOT be included.
+If the signer's key presented is a JWK, the `keyid` parameter of the signature MUST be set to the `kid` value of the JWK, the signing algorithm used MUST be the JWS algorithm denoted by the key's `alg` field, and the explicit `alg` signature parameter MUST NOT be included.